AttorneyOnline/AO2-Client/README.md

 		- `area_locked_color` determines the colour of the area if it is locked, REGARDLESS of status.
 		- `ooc_default_color` determines the colour of the username in the OOC chat if the message doesn't come from the server.
 		- `ooc_server_color` determines the colour of the username if the message arrived from the server.
+		- `casing_button` is a button with the text 'Casing' that when clicked, brings up the Case Announcements dialog.
+You can give the case a name, and tick whom do you want to alert.
+You need to be a CM for it to go through.
+Only people who have at least one of the roles ticked will get the alert.
+		- `casing` is a tickbox with the text 'Casing'.
+If ticked, you will get the case announcements alerts you should get, in accordance to the above.
+In the settings, you can change your defaults on the 'Casing' tab.
+(That's a buncha things titled 'Casing'!)

 ---